-The Atlas extension to The ARTES Competitiveness & Growth element was initiated in 2013, to support the introduction of innovative equipment and designs into the highly competitive satcom market by supporting first flight opportunities.
-This helps to overcome one of the greatest hurdles to market entry: the in-orbit demonstration that proves it works in space.
+Atlas helps to overcome one of the greatest hurdles to market entry: the in-orbit demonstration that proves it works in space.

-Frequent launches of telecommunications satellites allow satcom services to evolve rapidly.
-Although operators strive to gain a commercial advantage by introducing new or upgraded equipment, they cannot take the risk that it will not work when deployed in space.
-First they need proof that it has already done so, typically for a period of one to three years.
+Frequent launches of telecommunications satellites mean that satcom services evolve rapidly.
+Although operators strive to gain a commercial advantage by introducing new or upgraded equipment, they cannot take the risk that it might not work when deployed in space.
+Atlas offers the proof that it has already been flown successfully.

-With Atlas, ESA is not only supporting the introduction of innovative technologies and equipment in the space domain, it is also helping to improve the competitiveness of European Industry.
+Atlas not only supports the introduction of innovative technologies and equipment in the space domain; it also helps to improve the competitiveness of European and Canadian Industry.

-When Eutelsat launched EUTELSAT 8 West B in August 2015, it carried three items that are the first products to be supported under the Atlas programme.
-Each of these three products will provide additional signal security and flexibility in the operation of the satellite and in the broadcast services it provides.
+When Eutelsat launched EUTELSAT 8 West B in August 2015, it carried three items which were the first products to be supported under Atlas.
+Each of these products provides additional signal security and flexibility in the operation of the satellite and in the broadcast services it provides.

 A new-generation flexible frequency converter provides the ability to change the frequency of the uplink signal without any change to the downlink broadcast signal that is received by home viewers.
 This is a major breakthrough in the prevention of broadcast signals from being jammed by rogue signal sources.